Seasearch data is made available in three ways:

 The pictures below show a living fanshell, with sea squirts and a brittle star on the exposed part of the shell (Photo: Sally Sharrock).
 To the right is the dead shell showing its damaged top to the left.

-Unfortunately the population has not be re-recorded in recent years.
+Unfortunately the population has not been re-recorded in recent years.

 Elsewhere single living shells have been recorded from Skye and Rathlin Island, and 4 living shells have been found intertidally in Salcombe.
 The most recent sighting of a single individual was in 2011 in Scapa Flow, Orkney, where it was still present in 2012..